This course is designed in the style of

 In this course, a student can choose from the topics/problems listed below and work with other students and the professor to solve the given problem.
 All work is summarized in two individual reports (as explained below) and ideally a research paper, however that is not expected to achieve given the time constraints.
 In addition, during the semester there will be opportunities to present your work as well.

 Participating in the research course may contribute to the successful beginning of a scientific career: depending on level, the results obtained can be presented at school, statewide or national undergraduate meetings ranging from a local Undergradute Seminar at your home school to MAA's MathFest.
-Papers may also be published in undergraduate research journals. such as The Rose-Hulman Undergraduate Mathematics Journal, Involve or many others.
+Papers may also be published in undergraduate research journals such as The Rose-Hulman Undergraduate Mathematics Journal, Involve and several others.

 In some PhD programs, fruitful undergraduate reserach activity is a prerequisite for admission.

 Student research is supervised by professors.
 Research topics are offered by them, but students can also propose topics of their own interest.

 You can view articles that were written under the auspices of the BSM program

 Professors evaluate progress and final enrollment decisions are made, based on the written summary (if available), oral presentation and work done during the first 2.5 weeks.

 Please, note that some research groups may die out or be discontinued after the 3rd week, so plan accordingly.
 Also, the research class is the only class where a student wishing to take the course may not be able to, since it is at the discretion of the professor to let students become members of their research group.

 Week 7 - Milestone 2: students receive "midterm evaluation grades" (MAG) and continuance is determined.
 Grading is done on an A-F scale.